divyesh1099/Deficit-API/SUPPORT.md

 ## Customer Support

 I do not provide any sort of "customer support" for open-source projects.
 However, I am available for hire.
-For details on contracting and consulting, visit [Divyesh Vishwakarma's Profile](https://motidivya-6cc24.web.app/).
+For details on contracting and consulting, visit <a href="https://motidivya-6cc24.web.app/" target="_blank">Divyesh Vishwakarma's Profile</a>.